San Antonio man sentenced to 60 years in prison for deadly drunk driving crash - NewsBreak

 KSAT 12

-Six Men Held After 11 Migrants In Suspected Human Trafficking Ring, Texas Police Say

-Six men in Texas are facing several charges after police found 11 migrants being held at a home on the West Side of San Antonio earlier this month, Radar has learned.Deputies from the Bexar County Sheriff's Office received a call reporting possible human trafficking on Nov.
-4 at a home in the 3000 block of Perez Street.
-As police arrived, a vehicle sped away and led officers on a chase.
-Not long into the chase, the vehicle suffered a flat tire, and police were able to detain the passengers.When officers returned to the residence, they found 11 migrants being held...

-Man dead after crashing into back of 18-wheeler on IH-35, San Antonio Police says
+Driver killed after crashing into back of 18-wheeler on IH-35, San Antonio Police say

-SAN ANTONIO – One man is dead after crashing into the back of an 18-wheeler on the city’s Southwest Side, said San Antonio police.
+SAN ANTONIO – Saturday 8 a.m.
+Update:.
+One man is dead after crashing into the back of an 18-wheeler on the city’s Southwest Side, said San Antonio police.
 Around 6:45 p.m.
 Friday, SAPD responded to the crash in the 8700 block of IH-35, said SAPD.
-Police said a towing wrecker was reversing...
+Police said a...

-Man who drove off elevated I-35 ramp, killing passenger, will be charged with murder, sheriff says

-SAN ANTONIO – A 19-year-old man who lost control of his car and drove off an elevated off-ramp from Interstate 35 downtown early Thursday will be charged with murder, according to Bexar County Sheriff Javier Salazar.
-At a Thursday afternoon news conference, Salazar said that James Chancellor had a...
+Three from Lubbock arrested, accused of crime spree that ended in Odessa, affidavit says

+Three people from Lubbock were arrested by the Odessa Police Department Thursday after an alleged crime spree that began in Lubbock.
+The trio then reportedly hit stores in Midland and Odessa before being spotted in a stolen vehicle in central Odessa.

 KSAT 12